sts10/lemire_nearly_divisionless_random/readme.markdown

 For my 6-sided die example, I would have used 0 through 7 for my large, initial random number (which I'm going to call a "seed" but MacCárthaigh refers to as `x`), but Rust doesn't easily support 3-bit numbers.

-The smallest bit number Rust easily supports is 8 bits (`u8`), which covers a range of 0 to 255.
+The smallest bit number Rust easily supports is 8 bits (`u8`), which covers a range of 0 to 255 (2^8 = 256).
 So I used that.
-In Rust I did this with the rand crate with `let seed_up_to_255 = rand::random::<u8>();`

-IMPORTANT: Given the way bits and computers work, I think computers are very fast at generating random numbers if the range you want it is the length of 2^x.
-Since 256 = 2^8, generating this initial random number happens very quickly.
-The problem Lemire's code address is taking one of these "fast" random numbers and quickly adapting them to _any_ given range of numbers.
+(Going back to the tangible example, this is our computational "die" -- it has 256 sides labeled 0 to 255.
+Our goal is, using only this (massive) die, give a random number from 0 to 5.
+In Rust, I represented a roll of the 256-side die using the rand crate: `let seed_up_to_255 = rand::random::<u8>();`)

-For the dice roll result I decided to start at 0, so it's 0 through 5.
+Again, we're trying to simulate the roll of a 6-sided die.
+For this 6-sided result, I decided to start at 0, so it's 0 through 5.

 ```rust
 extern crate rand;